Written by The Leap on 01 / 09 / 2015

 Volunteering abroad is the perfect way to combine travel with worthwhile projects, such as marine conservation.
 By volunteering in another country, you get to spend more than just a couple of weeks there and fully immerse yourself in the culture, whilst getting to know the locals and exploring your surroundings.

 Universities approve of volunteer work, as it also demonstrates you’ve got courage, determination and a sense of adventure, as well as commitment and compassion.
-The Leap offers a particularly good volunteering placement in Madagascar, whereby you’d learn to scuba dive, study animal populations and live among some of the world's most diverse plant life and wild animals.
+The Leap offers a particularly good placement programme in Costa Rica, whereby you’d learn to scuba dive, study animal populations and live among some of the world's most diverse plant life and wild animals.
+Or head to our fabulous marine conservation programme in Kenya - Kenya programme

 Some fields of work don’t really fit in with volunteering options, such as medicine, law and business, so if you’re thinking of doing a degree in one of those areas, you might want to consider an internship.
 There are numerous reasons to intern abroad, one being that it will increase your chances of getting a place at the university of your choice – just remember to focus on the skills you’ll gain and make them relevant to your degree.